-If you have to something to say, it’s better to talk in a calm manner in order to be constructive, rather than to attack others.
+If you do have something to say, it’s better to talk in a calm manner in order to be constructive, rather than to attack others.

 See also: Flow: A Wonderful Way to Fight Stress

-The gossip will likely cause family members to takes sides.
+Additionally, it could cause the other family members to get involved and choose a side to support.
 This only leads to further division within the family.
-You should discuss the problem in private with the person you are having the disagreement with.
+You should discuss the problem in private with the person you have a disagreement with.

 Including everyone is essential for the unity of the family itself.
-It’s important to make sure you include every family member in making decisions.
-This way they’ll feel included and truly part of the family.
+It’s important to make sure you include every family member in making decisions, even when you know they may not agree.
+Because this way they’ll feel included and truly part of the family.

 The bigger the lie, the greater the damage.
 Remember, your actions have consequences, both for you and those around you.